THREAD-3-2/Learning_Hamiltonians/docs/intro.rst

         \dot{p} &= -(I-qq^T)\partial_qH(q,p) + \partial_pH(q,p)\times (p\times q).
         \end{cases}
     \end{align}

+This system is implemented in

+.. autofunction:: Learning_Hamiltonians.trajectories.dynamics

+to generate trainind data, and this function in turn makes use of

+.. autofunction:: Learning_Hamiltonians.trajectories.Hq
+.. autofunction:: Learning_Hamiltonians.trajectories.Hp
+.. autofunction:: Learning_Hamiltonians.trajectories.MatrR
+.. autofunction:: Learning_Hamiltonians.trajectories.hat
+.. autofunction:: Learning_Hamiltonians.trajectories.Massm

+The system :eq:`hameqpend` is also defined in

+.. autofunction:: Learning_Hamiltonians.main.predicted

+with the Hamitlonian function replaced by the Nueral Network after the training procedure (i.e. the learned Hamiltonian) to evualte the approximation, and in

+.. autofunction:: Learning_Hamiltonians.nn_functions.predictedVF

+with the Hamitlonian function replaced by the Neural Network during the training procedure (to solve the training equations with classical Runge--Kutta schemes).

 We remarks briefly that :math:`T^*S^2` is a homogeneous manifold, since it is acted upon transitively by the Lie group SE(3) through the group action